Table of Contents

 It claims it was not “necessary to protect the estate” as required by law.
 It also claims that Mrs. Duncan should have arranged for the appointment of a general personal representative.
 Progressive also argues that the special administrator was given powers “beyond those permitted by statute”.

 The Court of Appeals did not address these issues.
 Instead, it found that the motion to dismiss was improper.
 It ruled that the motion was an impermissible collateral attack on the probate registrar’s appointment of the special administrator.
 A probate registrar has authority to name a special administrator “when necessary to protect the estate of a decedent”.

-The probate registrar in this case, appointed Voightmann as the estate’s special administrator.
+The probate registrar, in this case, appointed Voightmann as the estate’s special administrator.
 It authorized him to accept service for the estate and forward the summons and complaint to Progressive.
-Even if the registrar erred in making the appointment, that cannot serve for a collateral attack in a separate action.
+Even if the registrar erred in making the appointment, that cannot serve as a collateral attack in a separate action.

 The registrar, acting in a separate probate proceeding, had authority to appoint the special administrator.
 The special administrator had powers similar to a personal representative.
 The special administrator here had the authority to accept service of process on behalf of Mr. Pop’s estate.
 The registrar’s order of appointment was not vacated or otherwise set aside in the probate proceeding.

 Progressive’s motion to dismiss was intended to obtain another judgment to destroy the effect of the registrar’s appointment.
 Progressive could have directly challenged the appointment in the probate proceeding.
 But it didn’t.